Evolution of a kink-antikink ensemble in a quantum vacuum: Numerical results

 We choose the same parameters as above ($\lambda=0.3$, $\mu=0.1$) and consider a sample of $N_S=20$ different initial configurations of a kink-antikink ensemble with $n=8$ kink-antikink pairs.
 Each of these field configurations is generated by choosing the positions $x_i$ of the kinks and antikinks (see Eq.~\eqref{eq:phiIC}) to be uniformly sampled from the set $\{-L/2+ia\,|\, 1\leq i\leq N\}$ with the additional constraint that they shouldn't lie closer than $4/m$ to one another (or to the edges of the lattice, to automatically ensure compatibility with periodic boundary conditions).\footnote{Because of the spacing constraint, the $x_i$ values are sampled from a distribution which is not strictly uniform.} This constraint is meant to ensure that $\phi_0(x)$ obeys periodic boundary conditions and that the kink-antikink ensemble is initially non-interacting.
 Similarly, up to a randomly chosen $\pm$ sign, the velocities $v_i$ (see Eq.~\eqref{eq:phidotIC}) are chosen to be uniformly sampled from the real interval $[0.05,0.4]$.
 The lower bound is meant to prevent our ensemble from taking too long to decay while the upper bound is meant to ensure that our choice of state for the quantum field $\psi$ (see Eq.~\eqref{eq:CQCics}) does not introduce large non-adiabaticity at $t=0$ \cite{Mukhopadhyay:2021wmu}.
 The time evolution of $E_\phi$, averaged over these realizations, is shown on a Log-Log scale in Fig.~\ref{fig:main_res}.
 It is clear that for times $t\gtrsim 300m^{-1}$, in an average sense, the energy in the kink-antikink ensemble decays following a power law, \be E_\phi\propto t^{-\alpha}, \ee We can indeed do a fit through the asymptotic tail of Fig.~\ref{fig:main_res} to determine the exponent $\alpha$.
 Since we can only trust our {\it classical} background approximation for the field $\phi$ as long as $E_\phi\gtrsim E_\psi$, the time range, $[t_{\rm start}, t_{\rm end}]$, of our fit needs to be such that $t_{\rm end}$ verifies $E_{\phi}(t_{\rm end})\gtrsim E_{\psi}(t_{\rm end})\sim E_{\phi}(0)/2$.
 Due to the limited size of our statistical sample ($N_s=20$), the computed value of the exponent $\alpha$ has an associated uncertainty which can be estimated using the following equation \be \delta \alpha = \frac{ \delta \log{ E_{\rm start}} + \delta\log{E_{\rm end}}}{\log{t_{\rm end}} - \log{t_{\rm start}}}=\frac{ \delta E_{\rm start}/E_{\rm start} + \delta E_{\rm end}/E_{\rm end}}{\log{t_{\rm end}} - \log{t_{\rm start}}}\,, \ee where $E_{\rm start}$ and $E_{\rm end}$ are the values of $E_\phi$ at times $t_{\rm start}$ and $t_{\rm end}$ respectively.
 The symbol $\delta$ denotes the absolute uncertainty.
 Moreover $E_\phi$ is obtained by averaging over the $N_s$ realizations, so we can estimate $\delta E_{\rm start}$ and $\delta E_{\rm end}$ by the corresponding sample standard deviations divided by $\sqrt{N_S}$.
 We find \be \alpha=0.63 \pm 0.08\,, \ee for this specific parameter set.
 Notice that since $E_\phi+E_\psi$ is constant the scaling parameter $\alpha$ also controls the average rate of quantum particle production in the field $\psi$ at late times.
+We also show a statistical uncertainty band for the curve in Fig.~\ref{fig:main_res}.
+This is estimated by considering a deviation of $\pm \sigma/\sqrt{N_s}$ around the original curve, where $\sigma$ is the standard deviation of the $N_s$ samples.
+The presence of the $\sqrt{N_s}$ in the denominator is due to the fact that the random variable under consideration ($E_\phi$) is itself an average over $N_s$ random variables corresponding to each sample.